Paul De Meo: The Flash and Red Menace

 Bilson and De Meo returned to writing comics, co-writing The Flash: The Fastest Man Alive for DC Comics in 2006.
 They also wrote a mini-series for Wildstorm Comics named Red Menace with actor Adam Brody (who was dating Bilson's daughter Rachel Bilson at the time).

 Death

 De Meo died on February 26, 2018.
 Bilson was the first to report it on Twitter.
-His last screenplay, the Vietnam War drama Da 5 Bloods, was made into a film, posthumously, in 2020 by Spike Lee and released by Netflix.
+His last screenplay, the Vietnam War drama Da 5 Bloods, directed by Spike Lee, was posthumously released by Netflix in 2020.

-Following DeMeo's passing, Danny Bilson would interview with Paul's nephew, Rick Glassman, on the podcast, Take Your Shoes Off.
-He discussed Paul's death, shared personal stories, and talked about the screenplay developed during Paul's illness for Spike Lee's film, Da Five Bloods.
+Following De Meo's death, Danny Bilson would interview with De Meo's nephew, Rick Glassman, on the podcast Take Your Shoes Off.
+He discussed De Meo's death, shared personal stories, and talked about the screenplay developed during Paul's illness for Spike Lee's film, Da 5 Bloods.

-In 2021, Danny Bilson discussed his career working with DeMeo on The Ghost of Hollywood.
+In 2021, Danny Bilson discussed his career working with De Meo on The Ghost of Hollywood.